framiere/monitoring-demo/README.md

 hello world
 ```

 When outputing to `stdout` and `stderr` docker captures these logs and send them to the log bus.
-A listener listens to logs and store container logs into their own log file.
+A listener listen to logs and store container logs into their own log file.

 In order to know where it's stored just inspect the container with `docker inspect monitoringdemo_example_1` you should see